Arthur-Couto/Arthur-Couto/README.md

 # ☄️ Arthur do Couto
 > "É preciso sonhar, mas com a condição de crer em nosso sonho, de observar com atenção a vida real, de confrontar a observação com nosso sonho, de realizar escrupulosamente nossas fantasias."

-I study software engineering interested in **tech, psychology and economics**.
+I'm interested in **tech, psychology and economics**.
 I believe I can build a better future for myself and others with good will and a fair share of effort.
 Here I share some of what I learn and think.
 I hope you like it.

-- 🔭 I’m aiming towards getting an internship to develop my skills as a DEV.
-Here is my info if you are interested **link to my cv**
+👨‍🎓 *Studying Software Engineering at UNESA and ALURA*

-[![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/arthurdocouto/)
+🔭 I’m aiming towards getting an **internship** to develop my skills as a DEV.
+Here's my info if you are interested [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/arthurdocouto/)
 [![Email](https://img.shields.io/badge/-Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:arthurdcdp@gmail.com)